oVirt/ovirt-site/source/feature/detailed-host-network-qos.html.md

 *   Proceed with the VM Network QoS paradigm, that is creating Network QoS entities that can be shared between different networks - let's refer to this as "named" QoS.
 The advantages here are that the administrator is accustomed to the same QoS usage flow across VM and host networking, and that a few QoS configurations could be easily shared by many instances of networks on host interfaces.
 This also requires very little changes to the existing code, rendering it easier to implement.
 However, this leads to a non-trivial relationship between host network entities and QoS entities, giving rise to inconvenient questions such as what happens when a QoS entity, that had been attached to any host networks, is updated.
 A further disadvantage is the awkwardness of the process of defining QoS on a host network when a fitting QoS entity doesn't yet exist, which would force the user to change context to create a new QoS entity first; this could however be relieved in several different ways, discussed below.
 *   Define QoS parameters directly on the host's interfaces when networks are attached to them (similarly to boot protocol, for example) - let's refer to this as "anonymous" QoS.
 The advantage in this approach is when there's a low amount of hosts and host NICs, and their QoS configurations differ (i.e. there's not much value in sharing the configurations), configuring the NICs directly will save the extra step of defining the QoS entities.
 This also greatly simplifies the relation between host network entities and QoS entities, but at the cost of not being able to share the same QoS configuration between different instances of networks attached to host interfaces.

-It is also possible to take on a hybrid approach, where users could EITHER configure an "anonymous" QoS on a host network OR attach a pre-existing QoS entity.
+It is best take on a hybrid approach, where users could EITHER configure an "anonymous" QoS on a host network OR attach a pre-existing QoS entity.
 This would probably be the preferred approach, as it provides users with flexibility and accommodates any use case.
-For the coming oVirt 3.4 feature, the plan is to make the existing paradigm - that of shareable, "named" QoS - a first priority; it is of the least risk to implement, and it draws upon the "already familiar" usage flows from oVirt 3.3.

-**Aftermath: the hybrid approach had been taken, where a QoS entity may be attached to the network on the DC level, but the QoS configuration on each host interface may be overridden from within the Setup Host Networks dialog.**
+This is what's planned for 3.6 - a QoS entity may be attached to the network on the DC level, but the QoS configuration on each host interface may be overridden from within the Setup Host Networks dialog.

 ##### Host QoS important considerations